DOT Clearinghouse Consents: What You Need to Know

 - Refusal to submit to a required alcohol or drug test.

-Per federal law, both motor carriers and commercial motor vehicle drivers must register with the Clearinghouse.
+Per federal law, both employers and commercial motor vehicle drivers must register in the FMCSA Clearinghouse.
 Consortia/third-party administrators (C/TPAs), medical review officers, and substance abuse professionals must also register.

-No doubt, keeping up with all this can be overwhelming, and the statistics are startling: More than 46,000 violations have been recorded in the Clearinghouse, and more than 80% of those drivers are still in prohibited status.
+Keeping up with these requirements can be overwhelming, and the statistics are startling: More than 230,000 violations have been recorded in the Clearinghouse, and more than 70% of those drivers are still in prohibited status, according to the latest Clearinghouse Monthly Summary Report.